NASA WorldWind

 The original version relied on .NET Framework, which ran only on Microsoft Windows.
 The more recent Java version, WorldWind Java, is cross platform, a software development kit (SDK) aimed at developers and, unlike the old .NET version, not a standalone virtual globe application in the style of Google Earth.
 The WorldWind Java version was awarded NASA Software of the Year in November 2009.
 The program overlays NASA and USGS satellite imagery, aerial photography, topographic maps, Keyhole Markup Language (KML) and Collada files.

-Overview

 Though widely available since 2003, WorldWind was released with the NASA Open Source Agreement license in 2004.
 The latest Java-based version (2.1.0), was released in December 2016.
 As of 2015 a web based version of WorldWind is under development and available online.
 An Android version is also available.